 - Gently stir to incorporate until everything is smooth and combined.
 Stir in peppermint extract.
 Allow to cool 10 minutes before pouring over cooled chocolate peppermint cake.

-- Ensure the cream cheese and butter are softened to room temperature.
+- Ensure the cream cheese and butter are softened.
 It makes things super easy to blend to a creamy consistency.

 - Pour over the chocolate ganache when the cake has fully cooled.

 - Don’t have mint candy?
 Use crushed candy cane instead.

 Nutrition estimate (if provided) is based on 1 Serving.